chaoss/wg-data-science/practitioner-guides/website-landing.md

 A short video about each guide can be found in the [Practitioner Guides Playlist](https://www.youtube.com/playlist?list=PL60k37cxI-HSHV4-rEsWMzExw2y2Oq79Z) in the CHAOSS YouTube channel.

 We also have more guides coming soon.
 You can see the work in progress guides, contribute to them, and propose new guides in the [Practitioner Guides](https://github.com/chaoss/wg-data-science/tree/main/practitioner-guides) section of the CHAOSS Data Science Working Group repository.
+These guides are under the MIT License, so you can use them in a variety of ways that best meet your needs, including copying and modifying them for your organization.